Tojustn/Student-Score-Predictor/README.md

 # Student-Score-Predictor

 This is a basic machine learning project using Python and scikit-learn to predict student performance based on features like study time, sleep hours, and attendance.
+Using a public kaggle dataset

 ## 🧠 Model Used